turingschool/front-end-curriculum/projects/trapper-keeper.md

     * The user can dynamically add an indefinite number of list items for that note.
     * The user can dynamically remove any or all of those list items (one at a time).
     * The user can delete the note (similar to the archiving in the gif below), and when they delete the note, they should be returned back to the home page.
+    * The user can mark list items as completed.
+When they do so, the completed list item should move to the bottom of the form.
   * When a user visits `/notes/:id` it should take you to a note form for the note with the id in the params.
     * The note form should prepopulate with all of the information from that note.
     * ie. If that note has 5 list items, those 5 list items should be populated in the form.
+    * The user can edit the note exactly as specified above under `/new-note`.
   * A form should be saved when the user clicks the save button.

 This workflow should look similar to this recording from Google Keep:

 ![Google Keep Workflow](/assets/images/google-keep.gif)

-Note that you don't need all of the bells and whistles from the gif. *Only*, the features specified above.
+Note that you don't need all of the bells and whistles from the recording. *Only*, the features specified above.

 ### Backend